USRC Surveyor

-USRC Surveyor was a ship of the United States Revenue Marine captured by the United Kingdom during the War of 1812.
-Despite the vessel's loss, the "gallant and desperate" defense of her crew against a superior force of the Royal Navy and the Corps of Royal Marines is commemorated by the United States Coast Guard.
-Along with the Royal Navy frigate which bested her in battle, HMS Narcissus, Surveyor is among six legendary ships memorialized in the lyrics of the Coast Guard march "Semper Paratus".
+USRC Surveyor was a 6-gun cutter of the United States Revenue-Marine captured by British forces during the War of 1812.
+Despite the vessel's loss, the "gallant and desperate" defense of her crew against a superior British force is commemorated by the United States Coast Guard.
+Along with the British frigate which bested her in battle, HMS Narcissus, Surveyor is among six legendary ships memorialized in the lyrics of the Coast Guard march "Semper Paratus".

 Construction

 USRC Surveyor was laid down in 1807 and commissioned the same year.
 The 75 t cutter was 7 foot in draft and 68 foot in length with a 19 foot beam.
 Home ported in Baltimore, Maryland, different sources report her as armed either with six 12-pound carronades, or six six-pound cannon.

 Surveyor carried a normal complement of 25.

 Service history

 Pre-War

 In 1809, according to U.S. Coast Guard records, Surveyor took the schooners Martha and Susan.
 The following year, in 1810, she captured a French privateer.